Illustration: The Besançon Museum

 miniature gallery

-History and teaching of science
+History and Pedagogy of Science

 miniature gallery

-Art and ethnography
+Art and Ethnography

 The missions of the Natural History Museum

-All these riches make it a place:
+All these treasures make it a place: